TomasLukes/TomasLukes/README.md

 *   🌍  I'm based in Prague, Czech republic
 *   🖥️  See my portfolio at <a target="_blank" rel="noreferrer" href='https://tomaslukes.com'>tomaslukes.com</a>
-*   🧠  Currently planning a larger React e-commerce project where I will have the chance to learn working with Firebase as well
+*   🧠  Currently planning a larger React projects where I will have the chance to learn working with Next.js, Typescript and Firebase
 *   🤝  I'm open to collaborating on interesting projects as a developer

 ## Technologies Used
 <p align="left">